QueryIPI: Query-agnostic Indirect Prompt Injection on Coding Agents

+The summation represents the aggregated success scores over the dataset $Q$. ${D}$ denotes all possible malicious tool descriptions.
+We expressly define $\mathcal{D}$ in \Cref{appendix:definition_of_D}.
+Note that $d_{mal}$ is included in the compromised toolset $\mathcal{T}'$.
+The function $\mathds{1}$ is a binary indicator that evaluates the success of the attack.
+It assigns 1 if the specific target action $a_{mal}$ is successfully executed, and 0 otherwise.

+To solve this optimization problem, we employ an iterative evolutionary procedure (formally outlined in Algorithm \ref{alg:method_modular} in \Cref{appendix:algorithm}).
+The process initializes by utilizing the \textit{Mutation} function to generate an initial set of seed descriptions.
+It then iterates through $G$ generations.
+In each generation, the current set of candidates is first evaluated by the \textit{Scoring} function.
+Based on these scores, the best-performing description is selected.
+Subsequently, the \textit{Mutation} function generates a new set of candidates for the next iteration by leveraging this top-performing seed.
+This cycle repeats until the maximum number of generations is reached or a full success score is achieved.

-The Mutation function, central to our iterative procedure in Algorithm \ref{alg:method_modular}, generates new candidate descriptions ($D_{\text{var}}$) from the current best-performing one ($d_{\text{cand}}$).
-This task is performed by a dedicated "Mutation LLM," which takes the agent's internal system prompt, the malicious action $a_{\text{mal}}$, the number of variants to generate ($N$), the seed description $d_{\text{cand}}$, and interaction history as input.
+\mypara{Mutation Function}The Mutation function generates new candidate tool descriptions $D_{{new}}$.
+This task is performed by a dedicated "Mutation LLM," which takes system invariant of coding agent, the targeted malicious behavior $b_{mal}$, the number of variants to generate $N$, the seed description $d_{{seed}}$, and interaction history as input.
 It outputs a set of new descriptions along with its reasoning for the modifications.
 We employ a two-phase prompting strategy for the Mutation LLM.
 The complete system prompt is presented in \Cref{appendix:mutation_prompt}.
-The first phase, \textbf{Initial Seed Generation}, is executed at the beginning of the optimization process when no interaction history is available.

-In this phase, the Mutation LLM is prompted to perform a deep analysis of the agent's internal prompt, focusing on its decision-making logic, safety constraints, and specified approval-seeking triggers.
+\textit{\textbf{1) Initial Seed Generation}} is executed at the beginning of the optimization process when neither interaction history nor a mutation seed $d_{seed}$ is available.
+In this phase, the Mutation LLM is prompted to perform a deep analysis on system invariant of coding agent, focusing on its decision-making logic, safety constraints, and specified approval-seeking triggers.
 A crucial secondary objective of this analysis is to identify the internal tools and calling conventions relevant to the malicious action, which ensures that subsequent mutations are more targeted and functionally viable.
 Based on this analysis, the LLM is tasked with crafting a description that emulates the agent's native style by matching the tone, vocabulary, and technical specificity of the agent's existing toolset.
 This mimicry is a strategic choice designed to make the malicious tool appear as a trusted, internal component, thus reducing its overt maliciousness and increasing the likelihood of bypassing the agent's initial safety filters.